 New Zealand Food & Drinks

 Driven by using local, fresh ingredients New Zealanders tend to incorporate produce from both the land and the sea in their dishes.
-With a population of over 4 million compared to a sheep population of around 50 million, it is no small wonder that lamb is one of the most popular dishes domestically as well as being an important export.
-New Zealand leg of lamb is particularly known for its flavour and tenderness.
+With a population of over 4 million compared to a sheep population of around 50 million, it is no small wonder that lamb is one of the most popular dishes domestically as well as an important export.
+New Zealand lamb is particularly known for its flavour and tenderness.

 In terms of Maori cooking, a Hangi feast should not be missed.
 This is a traditional method of cooking involving heat rocks buried in a pit oven.
 Chicken, pork, lamb, potatoes, kumara and other vegetables are cooked underground for several hours until ready.
 This way of preparing food is particularly popular due to its smokey flavour.
 Another popular Maori dish is a boil-up which is basically a cross between stew and soup with pork, potatoes, kumara and dumplings cooked together in one pot.

 Despite a penchant for the barbecue, home baking is actually believed to be the only part of New Zealand cuisine that has not been altered by international influences.
 This has led to a strong sweet tooth within the country and its desserts should not be missed on any trip.

 There are numerous vineyards and wineries located throughout New Zealand, with West Auckland, Gisborne, Martinborough and Hawke’s Bay on the North Island and Marlborough, Central Otago and Canterbury on the South Island being considered the best.
 Many wineries are open for tastings and some even have fine dining restaurants on-site.
 New Zealand chardonnay, pinot noir and Bordeaux have come to international critical acclaim with many wine critics claiming New Zealand Sauvignon Blanc to be the best in the world.